Francis Edward Peters: Career

 He taught for two years from 1952 to 1954 at Canisius High School in Buffalo, N.Y., and was released from his Jesuit vows in 1954.
 He earned a degree in Russian language studies from Fordham University in 1956 and completed his Ph.D. in Islamic Studies at Princeton University in 1961.
 He taught at NYU from 1961 to 2008.
 Trained in both Islamic studies and in classical Greek and Roman studies, he considered himself a scholar of religion, particularly the comparative study of Judaism, Christianity and Islam.

-At NYU he has served as chairperson of both the Classics and the Middle Eastern Studies departments.
+At NYU he served as chairperson of both the Classics and the Middle Eastern Studies departments.
 He was a visiting professor at a number of other institutions, including several in the Middle East as well as the General Theological Seminary in New York City.

 He participated in curating exhibitions at the College of the Holy Cross, The British Library, and the New York Public Library.